serhii-babich/html-accordion-tabs/README.md

 ## How this works

-Main idea is to use very simple yet powerful ability of HTML form controls to have state and ability to access this state with CSS pseudo-classes.
-To be more presize, I’ll use `:checked` pseudo-class here.
-This means I can style adjacent siblings of checked input using `+` combinator.
+The main idea is to use the very simple yet powerful ability of HTML form controls to have a state and the ability to access this state with CSS pseudo-classes.
+To be more precise, I’ll use `:checked` pseudo-class here.
+This means I can style adjacent siblings of checked input using + combinator.

-To emulate tabs behavior I need to be able to display only active tab content, and by _active_ I mean one that is closest adjacent to checked radio.
+To emulate tabs behaviour I need to be able to display only active tab content, and by active I mean one that is the closest adjacent to checked radio.

-And radio-button itself also should be hidden, leaving only linked label to be visible and interactable.

-So, speaking briefly, this is how this tabs are intended to work.
+And radio-button itself also should be hidden, leaving only the linked label to be visible and interactive.
+So, speaking briefly, this is how these tabs are intended to work.
 Let’s write some basic CSS code for our tabs.

 ## Some basic code